DIYBookScanner/spreads/doc/index.rst

 applying your modifications.

 *spreads* is meant to be fully customizable.
 This means, :ref:`adding support for new cameras <add_cameras>` is made as painless as possible.
-Support for plugins that can either hook into the various commands or add new ones is on the agenda, stay tuned!
+You can also hook into any of the *spread* commands by imlementing one of the available :ref:`plugin classes <extend_commands>`

 Quickstart